KSSWSept20/tp/docs/DeveloperGuide.md

    Expected: First reservation is deleted from the reservation list.
 Details of the reservation shown in the result display.

    c.
 Test case: `rsvdel 1000`<br>
-   Expected: Result display shows error message: “The reservation index provided is invalid”.
+   Expected: Result display shows error message: `The reservation index provided is invalid`.
 No reservation is deleted from the reservation list.

 ### Sorting reservations
 1. Sorting all reservations